marek-knappe/jira-servicedesk-formula/README.md

 ## Nginx

-Example pillar below, for explanation of this settings look here:  https://github.com/saltstack-formulas/nginx-formula
+Example pillar below, for settings explanation look here:  https://github.com/saltstack-formulas/nginx-formula

 Most important option is nginx:servers:managed:jira:server_name as it's defining what will be server name for jira